 AND possess one of the following:

 Applicants also need to understand the role of clinical psychologists working within the UK healthcare system and demonstrate their understanding and adherence to core NHS principles and values.
 Applicants need to demonstrate a commitment to applying psychological research and theories in a clinical setting.
-Applicants applying to NHS places on the programme need to demonstrate a commitment to working within the NHS and social care.
+Applicants applying to NHS places on the programme need to demonstrate a commitment to working within the UK NHS and social care.

 The programme is responsible for ensuring trainees' fitness to practise and therefore, applicants' conduct throughout the selection process is taken into account.
 This includes all correspondence and communication with the programme as well as conduct at interview.

 Following initial screening, applicants meeting initial screening criteria are independently rated and ranked by a panel of programme staff and local clinical psychologists.
 All application forms are fully anonymised.
-At this stage, we aim to ensure that applicants offered interviews meet essential criteria as described in the person specification (available from our website) in addition to rating applicants on the basis of criteria such as clinical experience and demonstrated academic suitability.
+At this stage, we aim to ensure that applicants offered interviews meet essential criteria as described in the person specification available on our website, in addition to rating applicants on the basis of criteria such as clinical experience and demonstrated academic suitability.

 Interviews and related selection processes are held at the Colchester campus of the University of Essex.
 Generally, we offer about three times as many interviews as the number of places offered on the programme.
 This typically amounts to around 55 interview places, but is dependent on the number of commissions.
 On the day of the interview, the programme team provides applicants with further information on the programme and there is also an opportunity to meet with current trainees.
-Applicants undergo an interview which includes an academic / research component as well as a clinical component.
-Applicants also complete a literacy / numeracy test and take part in a service-user led group task.
+Applicants undergo an interview which includes an academic/research component as well as a clinical component.
+Applicants also complete a literacy and numeracy test and take part in a service-user led group task.

 We continually review and refine our selection procedures and will provide further details about the interview process to all applicants who are invited to an interview.